-A golden rule of auctions is to never bid at the first auction you attend because there are too many unknown variables.
+A golden rule of auctions is that the first auction you attend shouldn’t be the one you intend to bid at.
 Instead, visit as many auctions as you can in the area you’re looking to purchase to become familiar with the style of different auctioneers and sales agents.
 You will get a strong idea of who the competition is and the demand for similar properties.

 “Buyers should always attend several auctions in the area they’re looking to purchase in before they bid themselves,” says Andrew.
 “Watch how people bid, the different strategies they use, what increments people increase by, the pace of the auction and how the auctioneer manages the auction.
-Being armed with all of this information will only help you when it comes time for you to bid.”
+Being armed with all of this information helps when it comes time for you to bid.”

-Buyers need to do their due diligence because once they have the winning bid, it’s too late for them to pull the brakes on the sale because they had forgotten to have a building or pest inspection done.
-Before auction day, have the reports of all your building and pest inspections back, have the sale of contract reviewed by a lawyer, including checking the terms of sale and settlement period.
+Buyers need to do their due diligence before the auction because once they place a winning bid, it’s too late to then put the brakes on the sale.
+Before auction day, make sure you have your building and pest inspection reports done, and the contract of sale has been reviewed by your lawyer, especially the terms of sale and settlement period.

-Know what the property is worth by asking the selling agent for comparable sales, or jump online and do your research with realestate.com.au and Domain who offer data around recent sales in the area.
+Get a good understanding of what the property is worth by asking the selling agent for comparable sales, or jump online and research recent sales in the area.

 Finally, register to bid.
 Familiarise yourself with the rules of your state – do you have to register before you can bid?
 What happens when the property passes in?
 When do you know once it has hit reserve?